mcgill-csus/Constitution/Constitution.md

 # Part IV: The Constitution

-## 33. Superseding Clause
+## 34. Superseding Clause

 This Constitution supersedes and repeals all previous Constitutions of the CSUS.

-## 34. Constitutional Amendments
+## 35. Constitutional Amendments

 1. The Constitution of the society may only be amended by a referendum in accordance to Article 26 with a majority of two-thirds (2/3) of the members voting in favour.
 2. All amendments of the constitution must be approved by the SUS and AUS in accordance with their procedures for amendments.

-## 35. Coming into Force
+## 36. Coming into Force

-1. The Constitution shall come into force March 3, 2016.
+1. The Constitution shall come into force MM DD, YYYY.

 # Part V: Bylaws